joaojunior/talk_creating_faster_crawler/README.md

 This repo contains the code for the presentation **Creating a faster crawler** that I presented at PyMalta on December 5, 2018.
-In the presenation I showed how to work with blocking IO and non-blocking IO in Python.
+In the presentation I showed how to work with blocking IO and non-blocking IO in Python.
 You can access the slides of this presentation in my website: http://joaojunior.org/presentations/creating-a-faster-crawler/

 ## Requirements